 Quickest route: in Steam, right-click Conan Exiles → Manage → Browse local files.
 Steam opens you straight into the install root, then it's ConanSandbox\Saved\.

-Inside that folder the file you want is game.db.
 That one file is your world – character, buildings, thralls, chests, placed torches, the lot.
-It's a single SQLite database, and for the Exiled Lands map it's the only thing you need to copy.
+It's a single SQLite database, and on a current Enhanced install it's the only thing you need to copy.

 One catch worth flagging.
 If you first launched Conan Exiles without admin rights on Windows, UAC may have quietly redirected your save into the VirtualStore: